prehensilecode/alphafold_singularity/README.md

 This splits off my pull request https://github.com/deepmind/alphafold/pull/166

 ## Installation Instructions
+Basically, we have to modify the `Singularity.def` file which defines the Singularity/Apptainer to match the Dockerfile.

 Check out this repo into the top of the alphafold source tree to a directory called `singularity`:
 ```
 $ cd alphafold-v2.x.x